 The world of hospes provides many opportunities for international career progression as the skills you acquire are globally appreciated.
 Your experience and fascination with bringing the best service to guests can take you to places all around the globe.

 Hospitality is a resilient and dynamic industry that has evolved exponentially due to technology and consumer demands.

-Once you enter into this field of study, you will have a myriad of job opportunities that awaits you.
+Once you enter into this field of study, you will have a rainbow of job opportunities waiting for you.

 Hospitality is a broad field that involves overseeing the day-to-day administrative, operational and commercial activities of businesses in the hospitality industry.

 The four common fields you will encounter when you study Hospitality in Malaysia are as per below:

 Event management involves overseeing a large team to create a successful event for your clients.
 Its focus is on organising and developing small to large-scale events.
 As an event manager, you can have fun hosting festivals, carnivals, conferences, celebrations, seminars, weddings, functions, concerts and even parties in your job.

 In an event management course, you will learn the behind-the-scenes of hosting one.
 The list of knowledge includes

 Tourism Management is a multidisciplinary field that includes all activities related to the tourism and hospitality industries.
 It encompasses the management of many activities to give travelers fun experiences during a trip.

 - Planning the tour